sc3260s16/syllabus/README.md

 Because homework is an important part of the learning process, your performance on it will account for a significant portion of your grade.
-Homework will be due before the beginning of class by pushing your code to your private Github repository.
+Homework will be due before the beginning of class by pushing your code to your private Github repository (this process will be introduced later in the course).

 Due dates for each are shown on the course schedule page, and are subject to change during the semester if we drift from the lecture schedule (but due dates will never be moved up).
 Late homework will be accepted but at reduced credit.
 If you turn in the homework by the next morning, it will be docked 10%.
 Homework turned in less than a week late will be docked 20%.
 After that, homework will only count half.

 ## Grading